 While tides are not the obvious driver of failure here, the residual circulation flows are significant in the present system.
-Flow speeds in the region comprise $10 \,\mathrm{cm\,s}^{-1}$

-- regional circulation and tidal speeds on top of this of as much as 15 cm s-1 (Stevens et al., 2013).
+Flow speeds in the region comprise $10 \text{ cm s}^{-1}$ regional circulation and tidal speeds on top of this of as much as $15 \text{ cm s}^{-1}$ (Stevens et al., 2011).
 The eastern side of the sound is generally thought to flow southward (Robinson and Williams, 2012).
 However, observations close to shore indicate a northward flow suggesting there might be flow separation around Tent Island and so flowing back towards the NW (Leonard et al., 2006; Stevens et al., 2013).
-Such currents were observed in observations paper the ECT tip in 2010 (Stevens et al., 2012).
-This back - observed in observations near the EGT tip in 2010 (Stevens et al., 2013).
-This backeddy may be the reason for the northward bias in the glacier axis as it extends into the sound (although Holdsworth 1982 suggested differential melting may drive this).
-The effect of the southward current at the tip is exacerbated by the northward inshore flow, thus applying an enhanced moment about a vertical axis to the glacier. - The ASTER image of the newly detached berg (Fig. 1b) also reveals information about the multi-year ice filling the spaces between lobes.
-The detachment process has removed these ice-bridges and so the lobes are far more exaggerated.
-This phenomenon was encountered during the experiments described in Stevens et al. (2013) where an upwards-looking side-scan sonar traversing beneath the glacier was expecting to see glacier ice but instead only saw multiyear ice.
+Such currents were observed in observations near the EGT tip in 2010 (Stevens et al., 2013).
+This back eddy may be the reason for the northward bias in the glacier axis as it extends into the sound (although Holdsworth, 1982 suggested differential melting may drive this).
+The effect of the southward current at the tip is exacerbated by the northward inshore flow, thus applying an enhanced moment about a vertical axis to the glacier.